EFSA food-approved recycling process

 EFSA APPROVAL GRANTED TO SCHOELLER ALLIBERT FOR INNOVATIVE RECYCLING PROCESS

 Grocery retailers can now have their old returnable transit packaging (RTP) recycled into new high-quality food grade containers, thanks to Schoeller Allibert’s European Food Safety Authority (EFSA) accredited recycling process.

-Traditionally, old or damaged plastic containers would be recycled for other use but could not re-enter the food supply chain as the plastic was not certified for direct contact with fresh produce such as fruit and vegetables, meat and fish, or bakery products.
+Traditionally, old or damaged plastic containers would be recycled for other uses but could not re-enter the food supply chain as the plastic was not certified for direct contact with fresh produce such as fruit and vegetables, meat and fish, or bakery products.

 Ludo Gielen, Chief Marketing and Innovation Officer at Schoeller Allibert, explains the process: “When food-grade crates need replacing due to age or damage, they can be returned to one of our three EFSA-approved facilities for recycling.
-Providing they have been used in a closed or controlled loop distribution system, which allows traceability of provenance, we can recycle used HDPE and PP material and mould into new crates for use in the food and fresh produce supply chain.
+Providing they have been used in a closed or controlled loop distribution system, which allows traceability of provenance, we can recycle used HDPE and PP material and mold into new crates for use in the food and fresh produce supply chain."

-During the injection moulding process, the HDPE or PP flakes are heated to temperatures of up to 250ºC which removes the risk of any microbiological contamination as any remaining particles cannot survive at this heat, and no additional chemicals are used at any stage of the process to ensure a high-quality, hygienic end product.
+During the injection molding process, the HDPE or PP flakes are heated to temperatures of up to 250ºC which removes the risk of any microbiological contamination as any remaining particles cannot survive at this heat, and no additional chemicals are used at any stage of the process to ensure a high-quality, hygienic end product.